Alexandros-Zoupos/project-louhavidandros/README.md

 This was done separately for each genre, this way there was a roughly even number of songs in each popularity level in each genre.
-For every genre we then looked at only the “High” and “Very Low” brackets of popularity, and for each variable we created a density plot that showed what values were most frequent in each popularity level.
-For example:
+For every genre we then looked at only the “High” and “Very Low” brackets of popularity, and for each variable we created a density plot.

 ![](README_files/figure-gfm/pop-density-example-1.png)<!-- -->

-This graph shows the distribution of danceability levels of pop songs in the highest and lowest popularity brackets.
+This shows the distribution of danceability levels of pop songs in the highest and lowest popularity brackets.
 The range of values where the red line is higher than the blue was defined as the optimal range for song popularity, as this is where if you picked a pop song at random you would have a higher chance of it being very popular than being very unpopular.

-Ridge plots were made where each row was a density plot for a certain variable and all genres were stacked on top of each other so that comparisons could be made.
-For example:
+Ridge plots were made for every variable so that comparisons could be
+made:

 ![](README_files/figure-gfm/ridge-plot-1.png)<!-- -->

-We can see that rock is on average the least danceable as its distribution appears to have been shifted to the left.
-Danceability has a negligible effect on the likelihood of popularity for EDM music, and only a very small effect for R\&B. For pop, rap and latin and rock however, a high danceability leads to a higher likelihood of a song being popular.
+Rock is on average the least danceable as its distribution is furthest left.
+Danceability has a negligible effect on the likelihood of popularity for EDM music, and only a small effect for R\&B. For pop, rap and latin and rock, a high danceability leads to a higher likelihood of a song being popular.

 These graphs were made for every variable which showed useful information.